leonardig08/Idle-Network/README.md

 In Idle Network, you start with a server and a PC connected by a cable.
 The server generates data matrices, initially 1 bit each, at a certain speed.
 These data matrices are then transmitted through the cable to the PC for processing.
 For each successfully transmitted data matrix, you earn datapoints, the in-game currency.

 However, there's a catch - at the beginning, there's a percentage chance of data corruption during transmission.
-Corrupted data still reaches the PC but results in processing errors, yielding 0 datapoints.
+Corrupted data still reaches the PC but results in processing errors, yielding 0 datapoints and wasting you processing time.

 ## Features